 Safety is the Ultimate Expression of Patient Care

-REACH is honored to be recognized by the Commission on Accreditation of Medical Transport Service (CAMTS), which sets high and exacting standards regarding patient care and safety across the operational spectrum.
+REACH Air Medical Services is honored to be recognized by the Commission on Accreditation of Medical Transport Service (CAMTS), an independent authority which sets high and exacting standards regarding patient care and safety in the airborne environment.
 This accreditation and its requirements align perfectly with the REACH tenet of maintaining “a living culture of risk mitigation and safety management”.

 One of the practices that maintains our clear focus on safety is embracing and leveraging technology, which includes keeping pace with all pertinent changes and developments.
 For example, we use Baldwin’s SMSLiteTM, an IS-BAO registered Safety Management System.
 IS-BAO, the International Standard for Business Aircraft Operations, is a code of best practices developed by companies across four continents and a voluntary professional safety standard.

 Open communication and an environment of trust and respect are also prerequisites to safety.
 REACH applies “just culture” principles across the board, and non-punitive reporting is the backbone of our program.
-Every single REACH employee truly goes Above & Beyond, and we gratefully acknowledge their commitment to sharing all safety-related incidents or concerns.
+Every single REACH employee truly goes above and beyond, and we gratefully acknowledge their commitment to sharing all safety-related incidents or concerns.
 Because of their diligence, we remain available to carry out our mission around the clock.
 Because of their diligence, lives are saved.